 by Paul Flynn | Jul 10, 2017 | Radio Shows

 We conclude our critique of Chris Arnzen and Phil Johnson’s defence of the interfaith dialogue which occurred between Yasir Qadhi and James White.
 Is it ever ok to let a Muslim preach the gospel according to Islam?
 Do the ends justify the means?

-Linda Sarsour, who is a friend of Yasir Qadhi, called for Jihad against Donald Trump during the July 4th weekend.
+Linda Sarsour, who is a friend of Yasir Qadhi, called for Jihad against Donald Trump at the weekend.
 What could she mean by this call?
 Will Yasir Qadhi defend Sarsour with her irresponsible speech?
 We also start a critique of a defence of James White’s actions with Yasir Qadhi given by Phil Johnson and Chris Arnzen of Iron Sharpens Iron Radio.

 Pastor Mark Fitzpatrick of Arann Reformed Baptist Church in Dublin, Ireland returns to the programme tonight to comment on the latest comments from James White on our criticism of his interfaith dialogue.
 We also look at Michael Brown’s attempt to whitewash the dialogue with Yasir Qadhi.